benediktkr/lokun-record/README.md

 lokun-record
 =======

 This is `record`.
-It gets it's name as it is the "book-keeper" for lokun.
-It does a lot of things; authorizes or denies access to VPN servers, recieves payment, holds the little customer data we have (no other information is stored by us about our users).
+It gets it's name as it is the "book-keeper" for [Lokun](https://lokun.is).
+It does a lot of things; authorizes or denies users access to VPN servers, recieves payments, holds the little customer data we have (no other information is stored by us about our users).

 ![Lokun](logo.png)